WesleyMeylaers/FruitFrenzyExecutable/README.md

 # FruitFrenzyExecutable
-Place the db file in the folder database on you c disk
+Place the db file and the images directory in the folder database on you c disk